Labels#

 Terminology Note#

-A keyword is a key/value pair that is given to an individual item.
-Hence, in that context, it’s discussed as a keyword (API) or a tag (User Interface).
+A keyword is defined as a key/value pair assigned to an individual item.
+In this context, it may be referred to as a keyword within the API or as a tag in the user interface.

 Using Labels#